When we had come unto the fourth day, Gaddo

 Another description of this event in the Divine Comedy tells us that Ugolino died before he could commit such an act.
 However, for the purposes of a blog about mysteries and horror stories, perhaps we should overlook this gentler version of events.

-By now you must have realised that today’s article deals with a similar theme, which also ties in with last week’s story, The House of Cats.
+By now you must have realized that today’s article deals with a similar theme, which also ties in with last week’s story, The House of Cats.
 That’s right… Cannibalism.

 One night, therefore, some Christians furtively approached the gate and hung up a huge cross in the hope of freeing those tormented souls.
 Imagine their fright when the cries, instead of disappearing, increased in volume, piercing the ears of those terrified men who fled as they saw shadows approaching.